Our favorite painting art activities for preschoolers. Try process art ideas like spin painting, marble rolling, and marbling.

 And, bonus!
 The results are usually pretty cool, too.

-- Tempera paint (tempera paint is widely available at craft stores and drug stores, but I buy Colorations brand Simply Washable Tempera Paint because it’s not only the best quality I’ve found but also the cheapest)
+- Tempera paint (tempera paint is widely available at craft stores and drug stores, but we like Colorations brand Simply Washable Tempera Paint)

 - Watercolor paint (you can use watercolor cakes or liquid watercolors)